chhokara/airflow-data-pipeline/README.md

 ![DAG Image](./dag.png "DAG Image")

 # Challenges
-Understanding how the Airflow UI works was initially a challenge but eventually I understood how to use it to connect additional services such as AWS.
+Understanding how the Airflow UI works was initially a challenge but eventually I understood how to use it to connect additional services such as AWS as well as inspecting each of the nodes within the DAG.

 ![Dag Nodes Image](./dag-nodes.png "Nodes Image")